Enjoy an exciting and fun social life

 There is a fantastic range of places to eat on campus.
 The Refectory offers hot and cold food and Hugo café sells fresh baguettes, coffee and patisseries.
 You can enjoy a coffee while watching ducks swim among the fountains at the Waterside Café, and if you're looking for fresh and healthy options the Salad Box sells wraps, salads, soups and more.

-stage@leeds is a modern performance space with a 180-seat auditorium, a smaller experimental theatre and a dance studio.
+The modern performance space, stage@leeds, encompasses a 180-seat auditorium, a smaller experimental theatre and a dance studio.
 You can enjoy regular performances by the University students, as well as by professional dance, performance and theatre groups.

 There are many green spaces on campus where you can relax, including a sustainable garden with fresh food what you can pick and eat.
 Other green spaces include a rooftop garden with three beehives and the nearby St George’s Fields.